In election platform, LDP vows to raise middle-class income and boost security

 According to the sources, the CDP will call for a temporary lowering of the consumption tax, from the current 10% to 5%, and will effectively exempt people who earn less than around ¥10 million annually from paying income tax.

-The party apparently aims to one-up Kishida, whose vows to reduce wealth disparities are in question after he walked back plans to review Japan's capital gains tax.
+The party apparently aims to one-up Kishida, whose vows to reduce wealth disparity are in question after he walked back plans to review Japan’s capital gains tax.

 Regarding the capital gains tax, Kishida had suggested he was considering a review of the current flat rate of 20% but backpedaled Sunday after the comments sent share prices falling, saying there were “widespread misperceptions” that the change would happen immediately.